Legal Advice for Employee Rights — 390 results

 federal law that provides reemployment rights to returning veterans and other

 members of uniformed services.... more

-Written by attorney Mark S Britton, about 4 years ago.
+Written by attorney Mark S Britton, over 4 years ago.
 STAFF PICK

 In these tough economic times, many people are losing and worried about losing their jobs.
 Most employers are very responsible and will retain every performing employee possible but that... more

-Written by attorney Neal Goldstein, over 5 years ago.
+Written by attorney Neal Goldstein, almost 6 years ago.
 STAFF PICK

 Remember that your adversary is your employer This would not ordinarily be an issue for most injured parties who are hurt on the job since most people cant sue their employer.
 However... more